tikv/minitrace-rust/README.md

   apps.

   A `LocalSpan` is recorded by a `LocalSpanGuard` which is thread-local and created via method `LocalSpan::enter()`.
   A `LocalSpanGuard`'s creation means a `LocalSpan`'s begin and its destruction means a `LocalSpan`'s end.
-Finally, a completed `LocalSpan` will be stored in thread local.
+A completed `LocalSpan` will be finally stored in thread local.

   The causally-relation between `LocalSpan`s is built implicitly.
-We don't need to explicitly pass any contexts to connect two `LocalSpan`s.
+It doesn't need to explicitly pass any contexts to connect two `LocalSpan`s.
 Even within a deeply nested function calls, the inner `LocalSpanGuard` can automatically figure out its parent.